maybeanerd/iu-tech-talk/slides.md

 - ActivityPub is an open, decentralized social networking protocol based on ActivityStreams and JSON-LD
 - It provides a client/server API for managing content, as well as a federated server-to-server API for delivering notifications and content
-- It's a W3C standard.
-If you don't know who they are, they are the people who define: HTML, CSS, XML, WebAssembly, WebRTC, SOAP, and many more
+- It's a W3C standard finalized in 2018
+  - If you don't know who they are, they are the people who define: HTML, CSS, XML, WebAssembly, WebRTC, SOAP, and many more
 - It's what powers the Fediverse